networknt/light-doc/content/en/concern/metrics.md

 # If metrics handler is enabled or not
 enabled: false

+# If metrics handler is enable for JVM MBean or not
+enableJVMMonitor: false

 # influxdb protocal can be http, https
 influxdbProtocol: http
 # influxdb hostname